openhwgroup/core-v-xif/docs/source/x_ext.rst

   The ``dbg`` is used to signal a debug trigger match with ``mcontrol.timing`` = 0 resulting from the memory request transaction defined in ``mem_req``.
   In case of a synchronous exception or debug trigger match with *before* timing no corresponding transaction will be performed over the memory result (``mem_result_valid``) interface.
-  A synchronous exception will lead to a trap in |processor| unless the corresponding instruction is killed. ``exccode`` provides the least significant bits of the exception code bitfield of the ``mcause`` CSR.
+  A synchronous exception will lead to a trap in |processor| unless the corresponding instruction is killed. ``exccode`` provides the least significant bits of the exception code bitfield of the ``mcause`` :term:`CSR`.
 Similarly a debug trigger match with *before* timing will lead to debug mode entry in |processor| unless the corresponding instruction is killed.

   A |coprocessor| shall take care that an instruction that causes ``exc`` = 1 or ``dbg`` = 1 does not cause (|coprocessor| local) side effects that are prohibited in the context of synchronous exceptions or debug trigger match with *before* timing.
 Furthermore, if a result interface handshake will occur for this same instruction, then the ``exc``, ``exccode``  and ``dbg`` information shall be passed onto that handshake as well.
 It is the responsibility of the |processor| to make sure that (precise) synchronous exception entry and debug entry with *before* timing